Lana from Vietnam

 I’m a graduate student at Political Science and Sociology Department, majoring in Public Administration.
 I would describe myself as an enthusiastic, self-motivated and energetic person.
-Among my hobbies, I can name cooking, travelling, reading, and enjoying nature.
+Among my hobbies, I can name cooking, traveling, reading, and enjoying nature.
 I believe that life is like a coin, you can spend it any way you wish, but you only spend it once.
-So, I enjoy every moment of my live.
+So, I enjoy every moment of my life.
 I respect every single decision I’ve made.
 And I am always open to new experiences and challenges.

 Why did you decide to study outside of your home country?

 I yearned to study abroad because I wanted something new, something different from Vietnamese education system.
 I applied and received two full scholarships for master degree, one for master in the US and other one in Korea.
 I chose to study in the US for three reasons: the first is because the US has one of the best education systems in the world.
 The second is to improve the ability to use English fluently, which is very necessary for my work in the future.
 Finally, I want to travel across the US and learn more about American culture and society.

 How did you choose Murray State University?

 I applied for admission of MPA program in different universities.
 I chose Murray State University because the university was the first one who sent me admission letter.
 So, I had more time to apply for visa and to prepare before departure.
 Another reason is that MSU has friendly and responsive staffs.
 They replied me really quick and provided all information I requested.
 They made me feel very welcomed.
 When I came here, I knew I had made the right decision.
 Even though MSU is not one of the biggest campuses in the nation, the university still provides high-quality programs and is home to a diverse community of students and professors.
 I believe that it doesn’t matter what ranking of university is or how big the campus is.
 As long as you put effort in what you want to achieve, you will see the result.